Unusual types of gramophone records: Microgrooved 78s

 A small number of 78 rpm microgroove vinyl recordings have been issued by smaller and underground performers, mainly as novelty items, from the 1970s to the present.
 In 2006, the Belfast singer Duke Special released a number of ten inch EPs in 78 rpm.
 A series of 78 rpm microgroove records was issued by the "Audiophile" label during the early LP era.
 They were supposed to provide higher quality sound than 33 rpm by virtue of their faster rotation speed combined while also providing significantly longer playing time than standard groove 78 rpm records.
+In 2011, to celebrate Record Store Day, Capitol Records released a 78 rpm Microgroove record of The Beach Boys, containing the songs "Good Vibrations" and "Heroes And Villains".
+In 2019, Rivermount Records released an audiophile 78 rpm microgroove record, containing 4 classic Dixieland jazz songs, as recorded by The Chicago Cellar Boys.